Skip to main content

 Data Acquisition, Materials, and Methods

 All versions of the Daymet algorithm, including this Version 4, use as its core input daily observations of minimum temperature, maximum temperature, and precipitation from a network of ground-based weather stations.
 The surface weather input observations for processing Daymet were obtained from the NOAA National Centers for Environmental Information's Global Historical Climatology Network (GHCN)-Daily data set (Menne et al., 2012).
+For the initial release of the Daymet V4 dataset, the input files were obtained on February 5, 2020, and the GHCN-Daily was version 3.27.
 Three separate input station files were generated for the continental North America, Puerto Rico, and Hawaii study area, and these 3 spatially distinct areas were applied separately through the Daymet algorithm.

 The Daymet approach to estimating daily surface weather parameters at locations lacking instrumentation is based on a combination of interpolation and extrapolation, using inputs from multiple instrumented sites and weights for each site that reflect the spatial and temporal relationships of the estimation location to the instrumental observations.
 The approximate number of instrumental observations to use for each estimation is defined as a parameter for each of the primary Daymet variables.
 As part of a series of algorithm modifications intended to improve robustness in regions of very low station density, the Daymet V4 algorithm drops the iterative station density calculation and instead defines a search radius for each estimation location which is sized to capture exactly the average number of input stations, based on pre-calculated arrays of station distances.
 Given the pre-processed input station observations and the pre-calculated station lists and interpolation weights for each location in the estimation grid, two separate workflows are used to produce the primary Daymet output variables: one for the daily temperature variables (tmax and tmin) and another for the daily precipitation variable (prcp).